HardikGarg2002/HardikGarg2002/README.md

 Welcome to my GitHub profile!
 I'm Hardik Garg, a passionate Web Developer with a strong interest in MERN stack.
 I enjoy working on diverse projects and exploring new technologies.

-- 🔭 I’m currently working on building Vs cdoe extension
+- 🔭 I’m currently working on building Vs code extension
 - 🌱 I’m currently learning Node js and Next Js.
 - 💼 I’m open to collaboration and job opportunities
 - 📫 How to reach me: https://www.linkedin.com/in/hardikgarg2002/